Teaching Language Models to Self-Improve through Interactive Demonstrations: Experiments

 \subsection{Models and Baselines}

 \paragraph{Models} We use LLaMA-7B as $M_\theta$ in our main experiments in \Cref{tbl:Tripost_overall_perf}.
 LLaMA \cite{llama} is a collection of foundation language models ranging from 7B to 65B that have shown strong performance compared to GPT-3 (175B) on many benchmarks \cite{zheng2023judging,alpaca,peng2023instruction}.
-Due to the cost of training language models, we use the smallest model, LLaMA-7B.
+Due to the cost of training language models, we use the smallest 7B model.
+For results with LLaMA-2 models, see \Cref{sec:Additional Results}.
 For training hyperparameters, see \Cref{sec:Model/Training hyperparameters}.
-For results with LLaMA-2 models, see \Cref{sec:Additional Results}.